roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 ## [Optional Record Fields](#optional-record-fields) {#optional-record-fields}

 Roc supports optional record fields using the `?` operator.
-This can be a useful pattern where you pass a function a record of configuration values, some of which you don't really care about and want to leave as defaults.
+This can be a useful pattern where you pass a function a record of configuration values, some of which you'd like to provide defaults for.

-In Roc you can write a function like;
+In Roc you can write a function like:

 <pre><samp>table <span class="kw">=</span> <span class="kw">\</span><span class="paren">{</span> height, width, title<span class="colon">?</span> "", description<span class="colon">?</span> "" <span class="paren">}</span> <span class="kw">-></span>
 </pre></samp>